 Our Construction Practice Group at Arent Fox frequently defends owners, landlords, design professionals, and contractors in claims for personal injury claims brought by construction workers.
 Absent a “grave injury” as defined under Section 11 of the New York Workers’ Compensation Law, these workers cannot sue their employer and will instead seek recovery by claiming against all of the other parties who were involved in the project (though the employer – typically a contractor – will invariably be brought into the action by means of a third-party complaint).

-To date, the potential for increased risks of bodily injury to the construction workers who prosecute green building projects has been generally unremarked upon by commentators, but a recent article that was forwarded to me by my colleague (and frequent GRELJ commenter) Brian Anderson, as well as some recent client work related to the subject, has me thinking about the intersection of green construction practices with these types of actions.
+To date, the potential for increased risks of bodily injury to the construction workers who prosecute green building projects has been generally unremarked upon by commentators, but a recent article that was forwarded to me by my colleague (and frequent GRELJ commenter) Brian Anderson, as well as some recent client work related to the subject, has me thinking about the intersection of green construction practices with these types of actions, and the use of legal aid for this, that can be found if you navigate here for this.

 In addition to the additional learning curve which certain types of green building installations may present to workers, some specific green building-related risks that project teams should consider and address in their site safety plans are as follows:

-- Demands – driven by owners and third-party rating systems – for designs that provide increased interior natural daylight and translate into additional skylight penetrations or other openings may increase the risk that workers will fall on the job.
+- Demands – driven by owners and third-party rating systems – for designs that provide increased interior natural daylight and translate into additional skylight penetrations or other openings may increase the risk that workers will fall on the job, types of scaffolding used may contribute to these construction accidents.
 (For example, consider IEQ Credit 8.1: Daylight and Views: Daylight under LEED Version 3.0 for New Construction).
 This risk is particularly critical here in New York, where our Labor Law Section 240(1) makes liability for any gravity-related fall absolute.
 (For a number of reasons, the Scaffold Law, as it is called, is one of the most frequently litigated topics in all of New York construction law.)
 The duty that Labor Law 240(1) imposes on owners and contractors “is non-delegable . . . and an owner or contractor who breaches that duty may be held liable in damages regardless of whether it has actually exercised supervision or control over the work.” (i.e., even if the contractor or owner is only 1 percent at fault for the injury, and the worker is 99 percent at fault, the contractor or owner will be completely liable for all of the worker’s injuries).

 - Construction management plans that call for reduced temporary lighting may create darker work spaces, decrease workers’ visibility, and increase the risk of construction-related hazards causing site safety issues.